ON THIS PAGE

 Analytics Feature Overview

-You enable network analytics by configuring queue (microburst) monitoring and high-frequency traffic statistics monitoring.
-You use microburst monitoring to look at traffic queue conditions in the network.
+You use microburst monitoring to look at traffic queue conditions on the network.
 A microburst occurrence indicates to the Packet Forwarding Engine that a user-specified queue depth or latency threshold is reached.
 The queue depth is the buffer (in bytes) containing the data, and latency is the time (in nanoseconds or microseconds) the data stays in the queue.

 You can configure queue monitoring based on either queue depth or latency (but not both), and configure the frequency (polling interval) at which the Packet Forwarding Engine checks for microbursts and sends the data to the Routing Engine for processing.
 You may configure queue monitoring globally for all physical interfaces on the system, or for a specific interface on the switch.
 However, the specified queue monitoring interval applies either to all interfaces, or none; you cannot configure the interval for each interface.